Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Simulation Results

 \subsection{Can LMPG achieve a better trade-off between solve time and solution accuracy?}

-In a final set of simulation experiments, we evaluate LMPG vs. MPC and MPG to validate the following claim: our learning-based game approximation retains the strategic benefits of MPG while eliminating computational bottlenecks.
+In a final set of simulation experiments, we evaluate LMPG vs. MPC variants and MPG to validate the following claim: our learning-based game approximation retains the strategic benefits of MPG while eliminating computational bottlenecks.
 To this end, we repeat the tournament in the high-speed configuration under the synchronous and asynchronous execution modes.

 \textbf{Results.} \figref{fig:paper_banner_results}d-e show the results of these tournaments.
-While MPG could only win when solver latency was negligible, LMPG overcomes this limitation: it reliably wins against MPC and MPG in the most challenging high-speed setting even under asynchronous execution.
+While MPG could only win when solver latency was negligible, LMPG overcomes this limitation: it reliably wins against MPC (cvel), MPG and MPC (sopt) in the most challenging high-speed setting even under asynchronous execution.
 This performance can be attributed to two main factors.
-First, offline training reduces inference time to \SI{3.5}{\milli\second} (a $14\times$ speedup, see \figref{fig:paper_banner_results}g), eliminating latency-induced failures and facilitating better reactivity.
-Second, LMPG demonstrates superior strategic capability by avoiding the local minima inherent in the online MPG solver.
-While the online equilibrium search in MPG frequently converges to conservative equilibria (missing opportunities for overtakes due to the local cost landscape), LMPG's offline learning explores the state space more broadly.
-This allows the policy to learn more aggressive overtaking maneuvers, a capability confirmed by the high number of successful overtakes recorded in \tabref{tab:overtakes_comparison} (even when comparing LMPG and MPG in synchronous mode where solve-time is negligible).
+First, offline training reduces inference time to \SI{3.5}{\milli\second} (a $14\times$ speedup, see \figref{fig:paper_banner_results}j), eliminating latency-induced failures and facilitating better reactivity.

+Interestingly, we find that our amortized approach, LMPG, consistently outperforms the local solutions found by the non-amortized MPG method in the synchronous setting.
+While surprising, similar abilities to find better local minimizers than conventional approaches have been repeatedly reported in literature \cite{amos2023tutorial, sercu2021neural}.